Do you worry about the safety of chemical peels?

 Glycolic Acid Cream 10% with Jojoba oil by Toulon

-With glycolic acid, rosehip oil, liquorice root, green tea and lots of wonderful antioxidants this cream super revitalizes your skin, exfoliates away all of the dead skin cells and leaves your skin looking wonderfully radiant.
+With glycolic acid, rosehip oil, licorice root, green tea and lots of wonderful antioxidants this cream super revitalizes your skin, exfoliates away all of the dead skin cells and leaves your skin looking wonderfully radiant.

 This cream is great for people who suffer from blocked pores, blackheads or acne, and it also for those who want to minimize fine lines and wrinkles, lighten age spots and give their skin look a fresher, brighter and more youthful glow.